 Ironwood 650 Problems

 I purchased the grill pre-assembled from a local dealer in my city.
-They did a great job assembling the grill and I didn’t have to spend any time building it.
-I started using it right away doing briskets, ribs, tri-tips to see how it would handle my favorite recipes.
+I started using it right away smoking briskets, ribs, tri-tips to see how it would handle my favorite recipes.
 The grill worked well for the first month but I started to notice a problem.

 The black high temp paint finish was starting to bubble on the front of the grill just below the lid.
 It was very minor but I know when paint starts to bubble, it will get worse quickly, especially on a hot grill.
 I knew the problem must have happened from factory and that the cook box metal must have been contaminated with something just before the painting process.
 The paint did not adhere properly to the cook box and was starting to bubble and blister.